-Still Life with Purple Orchid oil on canvas
+Still Life with Purple Orchid

 This painting includes a tabletop with an old lace tablecloth.
 I like the contrast in texture that it adds to the image.
 I also feel that the abstract composition adds a unique quality to this botanical piece.